Reviews and appeals of a Centrelink decision

 - some other decisions

 The AAT is an independent tribunal.
 It has the power to change decisions but only according to the law and only after a review officer has reviewed the case.
 You should make an application to the AAT within 13 weeks of being notified of the decision.
-If you apply more than 13 weeks after being notified of the review officer’s decision and the decision is changed, you may only receive your entitlement from the date you applied for a review.
+If you apply more than 13 weeks after being notified of the Authorised Review Officer’s decision and the decision is changed, you may only get your entitlement from the date you applied for a review.

 There are 2 levels of review by the AAT.
 If you disagree with the outcome of the AAT's first review, you may be able to apply for a second AAT review.
 You should make an application for a second AAT review within 28 days of receiving the first AAT review decision.